ivanslapnicar/Arrowhead.jl/README.md

 ## Notice

-This is a major rewrite of the packege with following features:
+This is a major rewrite of the package with following features:
-* works with Julia 1.0+
+* works with Julia 1.5+
 * uses multi-threading
 * memory usage is improved